-Our accreditation scheme aligns the criteria and process for accreditation with the learning outcomes described in the QAA’s Subject Benchmark Statement for Geography and seeks to complement existing institutional quality assurance processes.
+The criteria and process for our accreditation scheme seek to complement existing institutional quality assurance processes.

 Receiving accreditation for a programme may: